kiwitcms/kiwitcms.github.io/content/2025-08-20-private-tenant-explained.markdown

 the latest version of Kiwi TCMS falls onto the customer.

+**Backup & disaster recovery:** the Kiwi TCMS team takes care to backup our SaaS cluster regularly in case a catastrophic failure occurs - this is designed for disaster recovery purposes.

+While the Kiwi TCMS application itself keeps track of changes and removals of certain objects it may not always be possible to restore a deleted entry.
+You may be able to create new records with the same information however if a record cannot be restored via the Kiwi TCMS web interface we cannot help you.
+Due to technical limitations we cannot restore individual records from a *Private Tenant*.

+**Data access via web & API:** keeping in mind that a *Private Tenant* namespace is allocated on a cluster with hundreds of others your only access to data is via web and API.
+Due to technical and security limitations we cannot give you access to the underlying database nor the raw backup files.
+You are free to export your data as frequently as you wish though!

 **Dedicated technical support:** as a *Private Tenant* customer you receive full technical support from the Kiwi TCMS team spanning all components related to the Kiwi TCMS application.
 Working hours